dotnet/AspNetCore.Docs/aspnet/mvc/overview.rst

 Razor view engine
 ^^^^^^^^^^^^^^^^^

 :doc:`ASP.NET Core MVC views </mvc/views/overview>` use the the :doc:`Razor view engine </mvc/views/razor>` to render views.
-Razor is a compact, expressive and fluid template markup language for defining views using embedded .NET code.
+Razor is a compact, expressive and fluid template markup language for defining views using embedded C# code.
 Razor is used to dynamically generate web content on the server.
-Unlike most template syntaxes, you do not need to interrupt your coding to explicitly denote server blocks within your HTML.
-The parser is smart enough to infer this from your code.
-This makes creating views in Razor clean, fast and fun!
+You can cleanly mix server code with client side content and code.

 .. code-block:: text